warren-bank/node-serve/lib/serve-handler/README.md

 By default, no cookie jar is used.
 This option can be used to enable this feature.
 If the provided file path is not an absolute path, then it is resolved relative to the current working directory.

+**NOTE:** [`serve`](https://github.com/warren-bank/node-serve/tree/master/lib/serve) reads its config object from a text file containing JSON, which is validated against a schema and then parsed.
+If the file path for `proxyCookieJar` in this JSON file is not an absolute path, then it is resolved relative to the directory containing the JSON file.

 ### headers (Array)